 PST Partner Agency since October 19, 2011

-**Passing candidates are advised to check their email/junk folders for messages from our Hiring Unit and the Kent Chief Examiner for next steps and the application.
+**Passing candidates are advised to check their email/junk folders for messages from our Hiring Unit.
 Our hiring process is very fast-paced and our scheduling is flexible for those who are responsive and timely.

 Contact for any questions and to schedule a chat:

 Officer Brian Cortinas email@example.com

 IG: Follow and DM at @ourfuturecops